yuraic/koza4ok/README.md

 > python -i validate_sklearn_to_tmva.py
 ```

-You should notice two files created - ```bdt_sklearn_to_tmva_example.pkl``` and ```bdt_sklearn_to_tmva_example.xml``` - the first one contains trained BDT model whereas the second one is TMVA xml-file. ```validate_sklearn_to_tmva.py``` uses these tow files to produce and compare two ROC-curves that are produced by scikit-learn and TMVA correspondingly.
+You should notice two files created - ```bdt_sklearn_to_tmva_example.pkl``` and ```bdt_sklearn_to_tmva_example.xml``` - the first one contains trained BDT model whereas the second one is TMVA xml-file. ```validate_sklearn_to_tmva.py``` uses these two files to produce and compare two ROC-curves that are produced by scikit-learn and TMVA correspondingly.
 If all is okay, the ROC-curves should be drawn one on top of another.
 The pop-up window will show up with the ROC-curve comparison.

 ## Contacts